 The Lost Towns Project first became interested in excavating at Pig Point in 2008, when we were awarded a grant from the Maryland Historical Trust (MHT) to study the Middle Woodland time period (dating from about 500 B.C. – A.D.
 1000).
 In Year I of this grant, we examined every one of the 169 previously recorded Middle Woodland sites in Anne Arundel County, and Pig Point was among them.
 This site had long been known to collectors as a hot spot for prehistoric artifacts, and it was recorded as having Middle Woodland artifacts (among many other types) in the late-1960s.
 However, no archaeological excavations had ever taken place.

 That changed in early 2009, when we visited the site and were given a tour by the landowner, who knew of several places on his property that consistently produced a high number of artifacts.
 He had accumulated quite a collection over the years, and was very interested in archaeologists exploring the site.
 After digging a few shovel test pits where we found handfuls of Indian artifacts and intact soil strata, we bumped Pig Point to the top of our list to explore further during Year II of the MHT grant.
-We excavated at the site in 2009 and 2010 in fulfillment of the MHT grant, and we are actively excavating the site in 2012.
+We excavated at the site in 2009 and 2010 in fulfillment of the MHT grant, and continued to excavate the site in 2012 and 2013.
 Please explore the links below to learn about our findings at this significant site and peruse our recent newsletter articles about the excavations.

-If you are interested in joining us out in field as we excavate Pig Point, please contact our volunteer and education coordinator, Jasmine Gollup at email@example.com.
+If you are interested in joining us out in field as we excavate Pig Point and its surrounding area, please contact our volunteer and education coordinator, Jasmine Gollup at firstname.lastname@example.org.
 Please be mindful that this site is located on private property, and volunteers can only visit the site when the Lost Towns crew is there excavating.

 2009 Field Season